 The cotton hearts on sticks are something I made for Valentine’s Day a couple of years ago (and showed on the blog here).
 They also do double duty as decorations for anniversaries.

 I’ve mentioned before that I’m a fan of xbox games so I played a little while Nick popped over to get some groceries for our meal.
-Like any fellow gamers out there, you know you’ve really enjoyed a game when you see it through to the very end, what we call ‘Seeing Credits’ around here.
+Like any fellow gamers out there, you know you’ve really enjoyed a game when you see it through to the very end, what we call ‘Seeing the Credits’.
 The conversation usually goes something like, ‘awe, I saw credits’, which translates to mean that it was an excellent game and we’re sad it’s over.
 Anyway, so the credits rolled on the game I had played, a secondhand surprise find that we both loved, called ‘Dishonored‘ from 2012.
 As you can see by the screenshot that Susan Sarandon and Carrie Fisher voiced a couple of the characters in the game.

-Then we took a walk to buy ourselves a small anniversary souvenir.
+Later we took a walk to buy ourselves a small anniversary souvenir.
 The traditional gift for a 15th anniversary is ‘crystal’ and we happened to need some wine glasses, so we got some crystal ones.
-Then we needed to get something to put into those glasses, so our next stop was the liquor store to get some wine to go with dinner.
+Then we needed to get something to put into those glasses, so our next stop was the liquor store to get some to go with dinner.

 The store we went to is at Spadina and King street, where I was excited to see this building under scaffolding.
 It was built as a hotel in 1873 and over the years had begun to show its age.
-(I did a post about it here so you can see what it looked like.
+(I posted about it here so you can see what it looked like.
 Now it looks like it is going to be completely refurbished, which is excellent news.
 I so look forward to seeing what unfolds there.

 Our walk home took us along King Street.
 As opposed to how the weather was on the day we got married, so warm that we didn’t even need coats, this day saw our first light snowfall of the year.